milsbeary/MATH-497-Research-in-data-driven-mathamatical-modeling/README.md

 # MATH-497-Research-in-data-driven-mathamatical-modeling
-All codes and extra material generated for completion of the MATH 497 reading course
+All codes and extra material generated durring the completion of the MATH 497 reading course at the University of Alberta